 Common Cearulean (Jamides celeno aelianus)

-Banded Demon (Notocrypta paralysos varians)
+Banded Demon (Notocrypta paralysos varians) or perhaps a Clavate Banded Demon?

 As mentioned in the CP5 field handbook, it has a white hyaline dot in space 4.